Connect4Climate: History

 The Connect4Climate (C4C) program was founded by Lucia Grenna in 2011 as a means of driving communication around climate change.
 It launched with a photo and video competition that invited African youth to share their stories about climate change in the run-up to that year’s United Nations Climate Change Conference.
 In all, 54 prizes were awarded to the best of 700 submissions from every country on the African continent.

-Since then, C4C has grown into a communications nexus for climate issues, driving climate action momentum with high-profile events from Vatican City to New York City; films such as Youth Unstoppable and The Great Green Wall; innovative technology such as the X-Ray Fashion virtual reality experience; music such as that of Mali’s Inna Modja; partnerships with surfers, Formula E racers, and other athletes; and youth-focused outreach efforts including the 2020-21 #Youth4ClimateLive Series and social media “youth takeovers” around the world.
+Since then, C4C has drawn attention to climate issues via events in Vatican City to New York City; films such as Youth Unstoppable and The Great Green Wall;technology such as the X-Ray Fashion virtual reality experience; music such as that of Mali’s Inna Modja; partnerships with surfers, Formula E racers, and other athletes; and youth outreach efforts like the 2020-21 #Youth4ClimateLive Series and social media “youth takeovers” around the world.

 Though based in the World Bank Group headquarters in Washington, D.C., the Connect4Climate team, led by Program Manager Giulia Camilla Braga, is globally distributed and regularly supports multinational events held in Africa, Europe, Asia, and South America.
 C4C frames its objective to take on climate change as an integral component of the World Bank’s mission to end global poverty, as those in poverty are statistically the least likely to have contributed to climate change and the most likely to suffer from it.

 Both Connect4Climate’s objectives and those of the World Bank Group align closely with the United Nations’ Sustainable Development Goals—in particular, Goal 1 (“No Poverty”) and Goal 13 (“Climate Action”).
 The late C4C Climate Expert Max Thabiso Edkins and his successors have made UN summits and meetings among Connect4Climate’s largest collaborations each year.